cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

   be called when that event happens)
 - Testing.
 Pretty much everything.

-But a lot of things hace changed since Ember decided that bundling jQuery was a good idea back in 2011.
+But a lot of things have changed since Ember decided that bundling jQuery was a good idea back in 2011.
 Then jQuery was the thing we all were building things on, mobile web apps were anecdotical at best and IE 7/8 was so popular that few people dared to code stuff for them without the cross-browser safety net of some library.